This article is based on a presentation given by Crystal at our Customer Marketing Summit in Las Vegas, in May 2023.

 There’s a huge variety of facilitation techniques, ranging from breakout sessions to talks by external thought leaders, so you should make sure these choices are also customer-focused.

 I'm careful to limit internal staff and keep our employee-to-customer ratio around 20/80, you never want too many cooks in the kitchen!
-We're there to learn from the customers' wisdom.
+After all, we're all there to learn from the customers' wisdom, not our own.

 Okay, now you've got your plans and preparation in place.
 Here's how to flawlessly execute the big day.